 What Does This Mean for Your DUI Arrest?

 A first offense DUI in Pennsylvania with a BAC of .16 or higher had a mandatory 72 hours in jail and a one-year license suspension.
 If your case involved a blood sample that was taken without a warrant, you could have that evidence excluded.

 Your punishment would likely decrease to the lowest tier, which includes no jail time and no license suspension.
 Defendants who refused a blood draw now have the benefit of being charged at the lowest tier.
 It makes a huge difference in penalties.

-Prior to Birchfield, the warning in Pennsylvania offered coercive language that forced suspects to submit in or order to avoid harsher penalties.
+Prior to Birchfield, the warning in Pennsylvania offered coercive language that forced suspects to submit in order to avoid harsher penalties.
 Harsher penalties are not constitutional.
-Coercive language is likely to negate consent and therefore, any sample taken as a result would be inadmissible as evidence.
+Coercive language is likely to negate consent.
+Therefore, any sample taken as a result would be inadmissible as evidence.

 One last important note regarding the Birchfield ruling: it only relates to criminal penalties.
 While law enforcement cannot charge you with higher criminal penalties for failure to submit to a blood test, you can receive civil penalties.
 Thus, Pennsylvania’s automatic license suspension for failure to submit to testing could still apply.